fangq/mmc/README.txt

  -S [1|0]      (--save2pt)     1 to save the fluence field, 0 do not save
  -x [0|1]      (--saveexit)    1 to save photon exit positions and directions
+                               setting -x to 1 also implies setting '-d' to 1 -X [0|1]      (--saveref)     save diffuse reflectance/transmittance on the exterior surface.
+The output is stored in a file named *_dref.dat, and the 2nd column of the data is resized to [#Nf, #time_gate] where
+			       #Nf is the number of triangles on the surface;
+			       #time_gate is the number of total time gates.
+			       To plot the surface diffuse reflectance, the output triangle surface mesh can be extracted by faces=faceneighbors(cfg.elem,'rowmajor');
+                               where 'faceneighbors' is part of Iso2Mesh.
-                               setting -x to 1 also implies setting '-d' to 1 -q [0|1]      (--saveseed)    1 save RNG seeds of detected photons for replay -F format     (--outputformat)'ascii', 'bin' (in 'double'), 'mc2' (double) 'hdr' (Analyze) or 'nii' (nifti, double)
+ -q [0|1]      (--saveseed)    1 save RNG seeds of detected photons for replay -F format     (--outputformat)'ascii', 'bin' (in 'double'), 'mc2' (double)
+                               'hdr' (Analyze) or 'nii' (nifti, double)